Your Ultimate Guide to Mannum

 Whilst there are a great deal of things to do in Mannum for kids, much of this involves the outdoors.
 On a hot summer’s day, traipse the family down to the Mannum Dock Museum of River History and learn about the history of life by the majestic Murray River.
 Information about the famous Paddle Steamer Marion as well as Aboriginal histories and stories of the Murray’s major floods can all be found here.
 The rich and colourful history and interactive aspects here will even entertain the kids.

-Cafes and restaurants in Mannum
+Cafes and Restaurants in Mannum

 The handful of cafes and restaurants in Mannum will certainly add a dash of local hospitality to your weekend getaway.
 Sprinkled across the town, you’ll find eateries, as well as couple of welcoming bakeries serving up fresh breads, pastries and other delicious baked goods.
 One great thing about the restaurants in Mannum, is that many of them actually line the river, taking advantage of the striking river views.